-Information on Remaining Performance Obligations and Revenue Recognized from Past Performance:

-The Company does not disclose information about remaining performance obligations pertaining to contracts that have an original expected duration of one year or less.
-The contract price allocated to remaining unsatisfied or partially unsatisfied performance obligations with an original expected duration exceeding one year was not material at June 30, 2023.
+Information on Remaining Performance Obligations and Revenue Recognized from Past Performance: The Company does not disclose information about remaining performance obligations pertaining to contracts that have an original expected duration of one year or less.
+The contract price allocated to remaining unsatisfied or partially unsatisfied performance obligations with an original expected duration exceeding one year was not material at June 30, 2024.

-Amounts receivable from contracts with customers as of June 30, 2023 were \$97,571 and are included in Receivables, Other on the Unaudited Consolidated Statement of Financial Condition.
-The Company has separately evaluated the risk of uncollectability and has determined no allowance for credit losses was required as of June 30, 2023.
+Amounts receivable from contracts with customers as of June 30, 2024 were \$98,047 and are included in Receivables, Other on the Unaudited Consolidated Statement of Financial Condition.
+The Company has separately evaluated the risk of uncollectability and has determined no reserve for expected credit losses was required as of June 30, 2024.

 Contract Costs: The Company capitalizes costs to fulfill contracts associated with investment banking and fixed income advisory and underwriting engagements where the revenue is recognized at a point in time and the costs are determined to be recoverable.
+The Company also has capitalized costs to fulfill contracts associated with affiliated private equity partnership management fees where the associated revenue is recognized over the life of the partnership and the costs are determined to be recoverable.